ekrell/icore_website/news/icore_news_20230307.md

 ### Next meeting: March 17, 2:00-4:00pm

-- **Reminder:** Since the next meeting is during Spring Break, Part 2 of _A Gentle Introduction to Machine Learning_ on March 31.
+- **Reminder:** Since next meeting is during Spring Break, Part 2 of _A Gentle Introduction to Machine Learning_ is on March 31.
-- At this meeting, we'll just give our usual progress updates and plan out the rest of the semester's events
+- At this meeting, we'll just give our usual progress updates and plan out the rest of the semester's events.

 ## Recent Events